ExpressionEngine/ExpressionEngine-User-Guide/source/development/extensions.rst

-An Extension is an add-on script that is placed in the /system/expressionengine/third\_party/<package\_name>/ directory and then enabled via the `Extensions
+An Extension is an add-on script that is placed in the /system/expressionengine/third\_party/<package\_name>/ directory and then enabled via the :doc:`Extensions Manager
-Manager <../cp/add-ons/extension_manager.html>`_ in the Control Panel.
+</cp/add-ons/extension_manager>` in the Control Panel.
+Extensions can
-Extensions can have their own settings and their own database tables, if necessary, but neither is required.
+have their own settings and their own database tables, if necessary, but neither is required.
 If settings are available for an Extension, a language file is required, but unlike a module there is no control panel for Extensions.

 Naming Convention
 -----------------